Spider Plant Wilting — Dry or Wet? The Answer Changes Everything

 - 3

-If moist and wilting persists: let the soil dry, then unpot the plant.
-Spider Plant stores water in swollen, fleshy tubers along its roots, and those tubers are exactly where rot hides first and does the most damage — trim any that have gone soft or discolored, then repot into fresh, well-draining soil.
+If the soil is moist and wilting persists, let it dry somewhat before unpotting the plant to inspect the roots.
+Spider Plant stores water in swollen, fleshy tubers along its root system, and those tubers are exactly where rot takes hold first and does the most damage — trim away any that have gone soft, brown, or foul-smelling, then repot into fresh, well-draining soil.

 - 4